 Less repeat business

-Since you’re selling other people’s products, it may be difficult to set yourself apart.
+Since you’re selling other people’s products, it may be challenging to set yourself apart.
 Consumers shopping for discount items tend to buy from places where they can find low prices with minimal risk, so many folks will be comparison shopping rather than returning to your store regularly.

 You may miss out on one of the most profitable things a business can do: earn repeat customers.